wesleycamargo/azure-docs.pt-br/articles/active-directory/privileged-identity-management/pim-deployment-plan.md

 1. Administrador global
 1. Administrador de segurança
-1. Administrador da conta de usuário
+1. Administrador de usuários
 1. Administrador do Exchange
 1. Administrador do SharePoint
-1. Administrador de serviços do Intune
+1. Administrador do Intune
 1. Leitor de segurança
-1. Administrador de serviços
+1. Administrador de serviço
 1. Administrador de cobrança
 1. Administrador do Skype for Business